Not the Only One (Bonnie Raitt song)

-"Not the Only One" is a 1991 song by Bonnie Raitt, written by Paul Brady and produced by Don Was from the album Luck of the Draw.
+"Not the Only One" is a song performed by Bonnie Raitt, written by Paul Brady and produced by Don Was from the album Luck of the Draw.
 The single reached No. 34 in the United States and No. 13 in Canada, topping the latter country's Adult Contemporary chart.

+The musicians credited are Bonnie Raitt (vocals, background vocals), Paul Brady, David Lasley and Arnold McCuller (background vocals), Debra Dobkin (percussion), Ricky Fataar (drums), Mark Goldenberg (acoustic guitar), James ‘Hutch’ Hutchinson (bass), Benmont Tench (piano) and Richard Thompson (electric guitar).